 - 2.1.
 This report fulfils the requirements of Section 32 of the Act, which requires the objective(s) of proposals to be examined for their appropriateness in achieving the purpose of the Act, and the policies and methods of those proposals to be examined for their costs, benefits, efficiency, effectiveness and risk in achieving the objectives. - 2.2.
-This variation is on two provisions of the PDP: - (a) Chapter 27 Subdivision and Development (Chapter 27) Rule 27.6.1 in relation only to the minimum site size in the Large Lot Residential A Zone; and - (b) Chapter 11 Large Lot Residential Zone (Chapter 11) Policy 11.2.1.2 as it relates to imposition of colour controls on buildings. - 2.3.
-The changes identified under (a) and (b) above would not introduce any new objectives or change any existing objectives.
+This variation is on the following provisions of the PDP: - (a) Chapter 27 Subdivision and Development (Chapter 27) Rule 27.6.1 in relation only to the minimum site size in the Large Lot Residential A Zone; and - (b) Chapter 11 Large Lot Residential Zone (Chapter 11) Rule 11.5.9 in relation only to the density of residential activity within the LLR A Zone.

+- (c) Chapter 11 Large Lot Residential Zone (Chapter 11) Policy 11.2.1.2 as it relates to imposition of colour controls on buildings. - 2.3.
+The changes identified under above would not introduce any new objectives or change any existing objectives.
 The purpose of the variation is to amend Rule 27.6.1 and Policy 11.2.1.2 so as to better achieve Objective 11.2.1 of Chapter 11, being 'A high quality of residential amenity values are maintained within the Large Lot Residential Zone'.
+The amended provisions will better implement objectives and policies in Chapter 3 (Strategic Directions), Chapter 4 (Urban Development) and Chapter 27 (Subdivision and Development).
 Appendix 1 contains the amendments sought to PDP Rules 27.6.1 and Policy 11.2.1.2.